 Security

-Create strong, random passwords instantly.
-Set length up to 64 characters, add symbols and numbers.
-100% browser-based — your password never leaves your device.
+Generate a strong, random password instantly — no download, no sign-up.
+Set length up to 64 characters, mix symbols and numbers.
+100% browser-based.
+Your password never leaves your device.

 16